-Real friends are there for you when you need them, are fun and supportive, and will call you out on your bullsh*t or crappy life choices because they love you, not because they want to make you feel bad.
+Real friends are there for you when you need them, are fun and supportive, and will call you out on your BS or crappy life choices because they love you, not because they want to make you feel bad.

-Charming, right?
-And more common than you might realize.
-You might not have heard from this person for six months or more, but funny how you came to mind as soon as they needed manual labor taken care of?
 If you’ve proven that you’ll come to this person’s rescue whenever needed, that’s the role they’ve labeled you with: the helper, the fixer, the one they can depend on.

 They’ll appreciate you in the moment, sure, and thank you with pizza and beer and what have you, but then you won’t hear from them again for at least six months until something else comes up that they need help tending to.